Trevor Chappell: 1981 to 1983

-He ended the season with 633 first class runs and 27 wickets.
+Chappell then took 2-32 in a McDonald's Cup game semi-final against Queensland.
+He ended the season with 633 first class runs and 27 wickets plus eleven catches.

 1983 World Cup

-Chappell's efforts over the summer resulted in a surprise selection for Australian's 1983 World Cup squad.
+Chappell's efforts over the summer resulted in a surprise selection for the 14-man Australian's 1983 World Cup squad in May 1983.
+His ODI record was 16 games, 90 runs at 10 and 15 wickets at 29.6 but Chappell's experience in England was thought to have given him the edge over his main rival, Ken MacLeay.
 He said at the time:

 I thought I was in with a chance but I didn't want to build up my hopes.
 The way I worked it out, it was to be me or Ken MacLeay and I knew I had a few years experience on him, having played Tests and more Sheffield Shield.
 This is the biggest thrill apart from my 1981 Test selection in England and helping bring back the Sheffield Shield to NSW last year.